-An introductory course designed to give students basic knowledge in ag mechanics (small engines) and welding.
+An introductory course designed to give students basic knowledge in ag mechanics (small engines) and equipment design and fabrication.
 This is a hands-on course where students will be working in the shop most days.
 You will get dirty and be required to wear proper shop clothing and protective equipment.
 First semester is the small engines unit where students will learn shop safety, measurement, tool ID, small engine theory (2-stroke and 4-stroke), fuel mixing and basic maintenance, and small engine parts and systems.
 Each student will be required to bring in a 2-stroke or 4-stroke one-cylinder engine to disassemble and put back together.
-Second semester is the welding unit where students will learn welding safety, metal cutting and grinding, welding theory (SMAW and GMAW), metals and materials, and welding practice and projects.
-Students will get hands-on experience welding straight beads and simple joints and will complete 2 welding projects.
+Second semester is the equipment design and fabrication unit where students will learn fabrication safety, metal cutting and grinding metals and materials, and fabrication practice and projects.
+Students will get hands-on experience fabricating straight beads and simple joints and will complete 2 fabrication projects.
 Students may take the course a second year where they will have the opportunity to do advanced projects and assist beginning students.

-Agricultural Shop and Construction

-Prerequisite: Industrial Arts
+Agricultural Shop and Construction Prerequisite: Industrial Arts Full Year 1 Credit